scoobybejesus/cryptools/examples/examples.md

 // Copyright (c) 2017-2019, scoobybejesus

-// Redistributions must include the license: https://github.com/scoobybejesus/cryptools-rs/blob/master/LEGAL.txt
+// Redistributions must include the license: https://github.com/scoobybejesus/cryptools/blob/master/LEGAL.txt

 ---

-# Examples for using cryptools-rs
+# Examples for using cryptools

 The sample input files and the resulting reports are in the `/examples/resources/` directory.